 - Bananas – using frozen fruit is best in smoothies to make it thick and creamy.
 Just be sure to peel the banana before freezing it!

 - Chocolate protein powder – You can use any type of protein powder you like.
 I really like the flavor and texture of whey protein powder.
-This is a brand I really enjoy.

 - Peanut butter powder – you’ll love the tasty peanut butter flavor paired with the chocolate from the protein powder.
 So good!

 - Milk – feel free to use any milk you’d like.
-I like 2% milk to make this smoothie extra creamy and rich, but unsweetened vanilla almond milk, coconut, cashew or oat milk would also be super yummy.
+I like organic 2% milk to make this smoothie extra creamy and rich, but unsweetened vanilla almond milk, coconut, cashew or oat milk would also be super yummy.

 Smoothies are extremely quick and easy to make, and this one is no exception.
-It’s important to use frozen banana to get that perfect smoothie texture.
-Combine all of the ingredients in a blender and blend until smooth.
-Serve and enjoy!
+It’s important to use frozen bananas to get that perfect smoothie texture.

 - Feel free to add in a cup or so of ice or frozen cauliflower to make the smoothie super cold and thick.